Intermission (film): Plot

-John is utterly lost without Deirdre and is determined to win her back.
 Mick, having become suspended from his job and low on funds, comes up with a scheme involving Lehiff and John.
-They kidnap Sam and hold Deirdre captive.
+Wearing disguises, they kidnap Sam and hold Deirdre captive.
 They force Sam to go to his bank to get money for a ransom.
 Just as the plan seems to be working out, everything goes wrong, as Sam is assaulted by his enraged wife Noeleen on the street and the Gardaí are forced to intervene.
 Mick and John flee without the money.

+Lehiff, left to guard Deirdre while John and Mick took Sam to the bank, raises Deirdre's suspicions; they struggle, and Lehiff bloodies Deirdre's nose.
+On his return, John is outraged at Lehiff's treatment of Deirdre.
+She recognizes John's voice through his disguise.

 Later, Mick loses his job after being wrongfully blamed for the crash; he becomes obsessed with taking revenge on the boy who caused it.
 After chasing Philip in his car, he loses control and is left balancing over the canal.
 Philip sits on the bonnet and jumps off, letting the car drop into the canal.

 Detective Lynch chases and corners Lehiff in an open field.
 He decides to take him on, while Ben films everything.
 Unfortunately, Lynch miscalculates; Lehiff gets the upper hand and threatens to kill him.
 Ben snatches at the gun and shoots Lehiff.
 Lynch covers it all up.

-As the credits roll, Noeleen and Sam, now reunited, are in their house watching television.
-She is purposely sitting on the remote control and bullying him into changing the channels by hand.
+Oscar starts dating Deirdre's sister Sally.
+John and Deirdre reunite.
+As the credits roll, Noeleen and Sam, now reunited, are in their house watching television; she is purposely sitting on the remote control and bullying him into changing the channels by hand, making the viewer wonder whether her sadism was why he left her in the first place.